-West Virginia Teachers Have Just Won Their 5% Raise Nine Days After Starting A Statewide Strike
+West Virginia Teachers Have Just Won Their 5% Raise, Nine Days After Starting A Statewide Strike

 Senate Republicans blocked the deal by only agreeing to a 4% raise, forcing lawmakers back to the negotiating table.

-"He had announced the strike was over last Tuesday... that everything was fine, and we'd be going back to school immediately, and the Senate Republicans refused to honor that deal," she said.
-"I'll spare you the parliamentary procedure, but... as exciting as that announcement is, I'll believe it when it's law."
+"He had announced the strike was over last Tuesday ... that everything was fine, and we'd be going back to school immediately, and the Senate Republicans refused to honor that deal," she said.
+"I'll spare you the parliamentary procedure, but ... as exciting as that announcement is, I'll believe it when it's law."

 Meanwhile, in Oklahoma, teachers are readying themselves for a strike in early April.